jessdriscoll/jessdriscoll.github.io/_posts/2021/2021-02-07-first-letter.md

 2021's letters won't come as often, but my original promise to you remains: I won't waste your time, I won't send you a bunch of links to go read, I will send you recipes!
 You subscribed because you want to follow along with my projects.

 My zine about how I make zines will be published monthly.
 [January's issue is available now!](https://jessdriscoll.itch.io/congenial-telegram) I've been working on getting more of my archive off my harddrive and out in public.
-[There's a new /zines page with the whole catalogue](jessdriscoll.com/zines/), and, oh yeah, I redesigned my website (lemme know what you think!).
+Oh yeah, I redesigned my website (lemme know what you think!).

 2021 will be more writing and less baking, but that doesn't mean no baking at all.
 It just means that I don't have the energy for the market this year.
 It could just be the winter hanging heavy on me in this moment, but 2020 took a lot from us all, and time to rest is required.
 I've been sleeping and reading more than ever, and it feels good.